Raoul1996/robot_view_be/README.md

 1. create the [Dockerfile](Dockerfile) file
 2. Install the `docker-compose` command tools and create the [docker-compose.yml](docker-compose.yml) file
-3. run `docker-compose build` to build the web image and database image, use `docker-compose run` to run these container
+3. run `docker-compose build` to build the web image and database image, use `docker-compose run` to run these containers

 ### use travis-ci to deploy the application automatic
 1. login travis-ci and add the current repos on github